Mystery Science Theater 3000: Fandom

 MST3K, broadcasting during the emergence of the Internet for public use, developed a large fan base during its initial broadcast; since the original broadcast, the show's fan base has continued to thrive.
 The show had already had its postal-based fan club, which people could write into and which some letters and drawings read on subsequent episodes, and the producers encouraged fans to share recordings of their episodes with others.
 At its peak, the "MST3K Fan Club" had over 50,000 members, and Best Brains were receiving over 500 letters each week.
 Fans of the show generally refer to themselves as "MSTies".
 Usenet newsgroups rec.arts.tv.mst3k.misc and rec.arts.tv.mst3k.announce were established in the mid-1990s for announcements and discussions related to the show.
 A type of fan fiction called MiSTings, in which fans would add humorous comments to other, typically bad, fan fiction works, was popular on these groups.
 The fan-run website Satellite News continues to track news and information about the show and related projects from its cast members.
 Another fan site, The Annotated MST, attempts to catalog and describe all the obscure popular culture references used in a given episode.

 In addition to the show's fandom, a number of celebrities have expressed their love for the show.
 One of the earliest known celebrity fans was Frank Zappa, who went so far as to telephone Best Brains, calling MST3K as "the funniest fucking thing on TV" (according to Beaulieu).
 Zappa became a friend of the show, and following his death, episode 523 was dedicated to him.
-Other known celebrities fans include Al Gore, Neil Patrick Harris, Penn Jillette, and Patton Oswalt (who would later become TV's Son of TV's Frank in the revival).
+Other known celebrity fans include Al Gore, Neil Patrick Harris, Penn Jillette, and Patton Oswalt (who would later become TV's Son of TV's Frank in the revival).

 Filmmaker Jordan Vogt-Roberts (Kong: Skull Island) also praised MST3K:

 "Mystery Science Theater built something artful, endearing and comedic on top of the foundation other people's work.
 It had merit to itself."

 There were two official fan conventions in Minneapolis (run by the series' production company Best Brains) called "ConventioCon ExpoFest-A-Rama" (1994) and "ConventioCon ExpoFest-A-Rama 2: Electric Boogaloo" (1996).
 At least 2,500 people attended the first convention.